HightechTR/TrashpanBot/docs/README.md

 The DMG installer is recommended.
 However, please note down the CPU of your Mac.

-Use the macOS x64 DMG Installer if your Mac has an Intel CPU, or the macOS Arm 64 DMG Installer if your Max has an Apple M-series CPU.
+Use the macOS x64 DMG Installer if your Mac has an Intel CPU, or the macOS Arm 64 DMG Installer if your Mac has an Apple M-series CPU.

 - For Linux Users